attilarepka/header.nvim/README.md

 # header.nvim

-**heaver.nvim is a Neovim plugin which adds brief author information and license headers to the top of the files.**
+**header.nvim is a Neovim plugin which adds brief author information and license headers to the top of the files.**

 ## Prerequisites